Creating Brand Engagement

 Here are some ideas that you can link to your QR for maximum effect:

-Social Media – Encourage customers to follow you on Twitter, check-in at Foursquare, comment on your Yelp or Facebook profiles by sending them there instantaneously.
-Promise of rewards or benefits is always a nice incentive.
+- Social Media – Encourage customers to follow you on Twitter, check-in at Foursquare, comment on your Yelp or Facebook profiles by sending them there instantaneously.
+The promise of rewards or benefits is always a nice incentive.

 The possibilities with your QR code labels are endless!
 You can even customize the QR to include logos and different colors now!
 It’s up to you to decide, and we encourage you to be creative with it.
 The destination you chose to send your consumers via QR could be an impression you don’t want to lose.